lyoshenka/txt/readme.md

 # txt

-An auto-expiring pastebin.
+An incredibly simple auto-expiring pastebin.
+One file, zero dependencies.

 Share things you don't want stored for too long.
 [Try it here](https://txt.grin.io).

 ## Using txt